Frequently Asked Questions

 Do you participate in TexShare?

 Yes, to obtain a TexShare card, patrons must have a good borrowing history with the Smith Public Library for the most recent three months.
 When applying for a TexShare card patrons must present a photo ID, proof of current address and two working telephone numbers.
 TexShare cards will only be issued to patrons who are 18 years or older.
 Cards are valid for six months from the date of issue and can be renewed in person at the Smith Public Library.
 TexShare privileges will be suspended if there are overdue items or if library fines exceed $5.00.
 Please see the TexShare Lending Policy for full details.How do I go about suggesting you purchase an item?

 Please inform any staff member of an item you wish the library to purchase.
 Your request will be forwarded to the appropriate staff member for consideration.

 How can I volunteer at the library?

 We love our volunteers and cannot imagine running the library without them!
-We rely on volunteers to get items back on the shelves; however, other duties may arise depending on the time of year and workload.
+We rely on adult volunteers to get items back on the shelves; however, other duties may arise depending on the time of year and workload.
 All volunteers are trained by a staff member, and we do not accept court-ordered community service.
 All volunteers must fill out an application, and a background check is also required.